-How to build a simple sturdy workbenchThis article also available in Spanish French and German (you too can help with translations)
+How to build a simple sturdy workbenchThis article also available in Spanish French German and Italian (you too can help with translations)

 I had previously posted an article about building this style of workbench, but I recently built another one like this for my friend Roland, this time shooting video of the build.
 And so I figured I might as well do a more detailed write-up on how to build it using pictures from the video.